vmagelo/msdocs-django-three-azure-services/README.md

 uuid_str = str(uuid.uuid4())
 ```

+CharField could be max length 32 (size of uuid) but doesn't hurt to make it bigger in case some other uuid that is longer is used.

 ### Tip 4

 To work with the Python SDK and Azure Blob Storage, see [Quickstart: Manage blobs with Python v12 SDK](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python).